Cameron Gliddon: Brisbane Bullets (2018–2020)

 On 17 April 2018, Gliddon signed a three-year deal with the Brisbane Bullets.
 On 4 November 2018, he scored a career-high 30 points and hit the game-winning three-pointer with under a second left on the clock as the Bullets defeated the Adelaide 36ers 93–90.
 He helped the Bullets finish the regular season in fourth place with a 14–14 record, going on to lose 2–0 to the Perth Wildcats in the semi-finals despite his 18 points in game one and 10 points in game two, which was his 200th game in the NBL.

 On 17 June 2020, Gliddon was released from the final year of his contract with the Bullets in mutual agreement.

 Canterbury Rams (2019)

 On 13 February 2019, Gliddon signed with the Canterbury Rams for the 2019 New Zealand NBL season.
 He was named the NBL's Most Outstanding Guard and earned All-Star Five honours.
 In 18 games, he averaged 14.4 points, 5.2 rebounds, 3.5 assists and 1.7 steals per game.

 South East Melbourne Phoenix (2020–2022)

 On 16 July 2020, Gliddon signed a two-year deal with the South East Melbourne Phoenix.

-New Zealand Breakers and Auckland Tuatara (2022–present)
+New Zealand Breakers and Auckland Tuatara (2022–2024)

 On 7 June 2022, Gliddon signed a two-year deal with the New Zealand Breakers.
 In December 2022, he played his 300th NBL game.

-Gliddon is set to join the Auckland Tuatara for the 2023 New Zealand NBL season.
+Gliddon joined the Auckland Tuatara for the 2023 New Zealand NBL season.
+On 21 April, he scored a game-high 31 points with nine 3-pointers in a 97–77 loss to the Southland Sharks.

+Gliddon returned to the Breakers for the 2023–24 NBL season.
+He returned to the Tuatara for the 2024 New Zealand NBL season.

+On 6 September 2024, Gliddon announced his retirement after 342 NBL games.
+He hit 638 three-pointers throughout his career, third most in the NBL's 40-minute era, trailing only Chris Goulding and Bryce Cotton.